dockstore/dockstore/_docs/organizations-and-collections.md

 * **Display Name** - the pretty name used anywhere the collection is mentioned
 * **Topic** - a short description of the collection (1-2 sentences)

-**Note**: Tools and workflows are added to the collection after it is created.
+**Note**: Tools and workflows are added to a collection after it is created.

 ![Collection](/assets/images/docs/CollectionView.png)